tata1661/SHINE-EMNLP21/README.md

 ```

 ## Environment
+We have implemented the method based on PyTorch and PaddlePaddle respectively, and both versions of the codes are open source.

+Please prepare your environment according to the version you want to run.
+### Torch Version:
 - Python 3.7
 - Pytorch 1.2

+### Paddle Version:
+- Python 3.7
 - Paddlepaddle 2.2

 ## Quick Start
-Torch Version:
+If you want to run the Torch Version:
 ```
 cd SHINE-Torch
 ```
-or
-Paddle Version:
+OR if you want to run the Paddle Version:
 ```
 cd SHINE-Paddle
 ```

-You can quickly check out how SHINE operates on the Twitter dataset by using the command:
+Then, You can quickly check out how SHINE operates on the Twitter dataset by using the command:
 ```
 Python train.py
 ```